profdambledore/profdambledore/README.md

   <img src="https://github.com/profdambledore/GalaxyExplorer/blob/main/Docs/introImage.jpg" />
 </p>

-  Prototype: FoodGame is the other I am currently working on.
+  GalaxyExplorer is another one of my past prototypes.
 It is a challenge I set myself to recreate Star Citizen's ship system in Unreal Engine 4.

   To see where the project is currently, you can view the repo here - [Link](https://github.com/profdambledore/GalaxyExplorer)